 Part 1 of the Data Ingest Series

-The process of data transforms and load (DTL) goes by many names:
+The process of extract transforms and load (ETL) goes by many names:

 - Data acquisition